- Up to 5% back on Walmart purchases

-The Verdict: A Walmart® Credit Card would make a fine addition to your wallet if you already pump your gas at Walmart stations, or if you’re looking for a low-cost means of improving upon fair credit.
-That’s because Walmart plastic doesn’t provide terms valuable enough to distinguish it from your average general-purpose credit card.
+The Verdict: A Capital One Walmart Rewards® Mastercard® would make a fine addition to your wallet if you already pump your gas at Walmart stations, or if you’re shopping at Walmart store, Walmart.com and in the Walmart app (including grocery pickup and delivery).
+That’s because Walmart plastic provides terms valuable enough to distinguish it from your average general-purpose credit card.

 The good news is these two offers are nearly identical otherwise.
-Neither charges an annual fee, and both offer $25 off a purchase of $75 or more made on the day of account approval as well as a regular discount of 5 cents per 1 gallon of gas purchased at Walmart gas stations.
-The only other important feature you’d receive from the Mastercard but not the store card is the ability to earn a $5 statement credit for every $500 spent, which is the equivalent of 1% cash back on all purchases – the market average for rewards cards.
+Neither charges an annual fee and both offer 5% back (5 points) with Walmart Pay for 12 months on in-store purchases.
+Furthermore, you will get 5% back (5 points) on Walmart.com & in the Walmart app, as well as 2% back (2 points) at Walmart Stores, Walmart & Murphy USA gas stations.
+The only other important feature you’d receive from the Mastercard but not the store card is the ability to earn 2% back (2 points) on restaurants and travel and 1% cash back (1 point) on all purchases – the market average for rewards cards.

-- Above-Average Regular APR: Whether you’re approved for the Walmart® Credit Card or the Walmart® Store Card, carrying a balance will result in paying interest at a rate that is above the average for your credit-standing cohort.
-The average APR among credit cards for people with good credit is 20.93%, and credit cards for people with fair credit charge an average of 23.25%.
+- Above-Average Regular APR: Whether you’re approved for the Capital One Walmart Rewards® Mastercard® or the Walmart® Store Card, carrying a balance will result in paying interest at a rate that might be above the average for your credit-standing cohort.
+The average APR among credit cards for people with good credit is 19.49%, and credit cards for people with fair credit charge an average of 22.46%.